zhaoou/notes/MVC/2_mvcGoodies.md

 @ModelAttribute, if used on a method in the @ControllerAdvice class, is responsible for populating the model attribute with commonly needed data or entities.
 These methods are invoked before @RequestMapping methods, so you can expect attributes to be present in the model.
 These methods can, like @RequestMappping methods, access request parameters and model, in fact that is one of the ways they add attributes to the model.
 Like @ExceptionHandler, @ModelAttribute can be inside of the @ControllerAdvice, being invoked on all request in all controllers, or it can be inside of the @Controller, being invoked only before the request in that controller.

+@SessionAttributes("cart")
+Placed on @Controller class forces objects with this name that are added to model to also be stored in session.
+Think shopping cart.
+This object(s) can also be retrieved from session in controller method by adding `@ModelAttribute ShoppingCart cart` to parameter list.
+This is the simplest way to maintain state between requests.